CumulusNetworks/docs/content/guides/nvidia-air/Continuous-Integration.md

 ### Add a Network

 The network defines the architecture that will be launched in the NVIDIA Air as a simulation and the configuration that will be deployed into the simulation.
+All following required input is relative to the repository.

 {{<img src="/images/guides/nvidia-air/NetCI-AddNetwork.png" width="600px">}}

 * **Name**: Any user defined name for the network and CI environment to be tested
 * **Topology File Path**: This is the relative path within the repository linked in the previous section that points to a `.dot` format topology file that defines the network